Small Business Now Story: Sue Rogers of Oregon Hot Tub

 Being a small business is a big deal.
 But it's the everyday decisions - solving problems, clearing hurdles and seizing opportunities - that truly tell their stories.
 These are Now Stories.

 Sue Rogers knows hot tubs.
 She's the owner of Oregon Hot Tub, rated the #1 spa dealer in North America for the past three years.
-Rogers owns two sister companies, Jacuzzi Hot Tubs Portland and service/repair/moving company AllSpa.
+Rogers also owns a service/repair/moving company AllSpa.
 Here are the everyday decisions that helped her weather a recession and evolve her business, and what she's doing right now.

 How did you start your business?